alexliesenfeld/composer/README.md

 as prototypes.
 This means that Composer uses one of these example projects to generate the basement for all IDE project files.
 In fact, it uses the `duplicate.py` script shipped with iPlug as a part of the file generation process, but modifies the generated result to meet the users configuration.
-This allows Composer to keep up with the developments made in the iPlug repository and reduces maintanance overhead associated with version upgrades.
+This allows Composer to keep up with the developments made in the iPlug repository and reduces maintenance overhead associated with version upgrades.
-Which prototype will be selected is based on the plugin type you choose(initially selected when creating a new project, can be changed later in the configuration section).
+Which prototype will be selected is based on the plugin type you choose.

 ### Generated Configuration
 Composer will allow you to change different aspects of your iPlug project in the configuration section.
 This section